tox-rs/tox-spec/spec.md

 ## Encrypted payload types

-The folowing represents the various types of data that can be sent inside encrypted data packets.
+The following represents the various types of data that can be sent inside encrypted data packets.

 ### Routing request (0x00)